 Audio player: Part of team enforcing patents relating to an audio player programmed to interact with a digital library; obtained favorable final written decision from PTAB in inter partes review proceeding and settled multiple actions favorably.

 Digital rights management: Part of team that enforced patents related to digital rights management.
-Ms. Glauser argued the pre-trial and evidentiary issues and conducted direct examination of party representatives at trial and led Federal Circuit briefing on appeal.
+Ms. Glauser organized and managed trial team, argued the pre-trial and evidentiary issues, conducted the direct examinations of client party representatives at trial, and led Federal Circuit briefing on appeal.
 (Fed.
 Cir. & N.D.
 Cal.)